×

 Stop Rclone Mount: systemctl --user stop {mount-name}.service

-Stop and disable Rclone mount: systemctl --user disable --now {mount-name}.service (Remove service file after)
+Stop, disable and remove Rclone mount: systemctl --user disable --now {mount-name}.service (Remove service file after)

 If you require further assistance, you can open a support ticket here!